-The news report below was published by Electronics Weekly on 11 July 2019.
+The news report below, “UK proposes mapping standards for self-driving cars, and calls for comments”, was published by Electronics Weekly on 11 July 2019.

 ElectronicsWeekly.com is the UK’s leading website for electronics professionals.
 It is the online arm of Electronics Weekly, the leading source of information in the UK electronics industry for more than 55 years.
 The full article is available below and was originally posted here.